oliverbrehm/CSVData/README.md

 ### Row format definition

-Import and export rely on a customately defined format enumeration, impementing the **CSVFormat** protocol.
+Import and export rely on a customly defined format enumeration, impementing the **CSVFormat** protocol.
 This format should correspond to the CSV row format you want to import or export.

 ```swift
 private enum TestShoppingItem: String, CSVFormat {